toml-lang/toml/README.md

 color = "gray"
 ```

-In JSON land, that would give you the following structure.
+In JSON land, that would give you the following structure:

 ```json
 {